 Of course, the ensuing arguments rarely achieve anything or go anywhere because they stem from a category mismatch.
 Two sides who differ on the political question of how much freedom individuals should be allowed are conducting a debate which has been (deliberately) steered off-piste and into the realm of moral discourse: I want this outcome which I define as a worthy moral end, so those who oppose me are unworthy and immoral and deserve to be “called out”.
 My suspicion is that those who do this usually do so from an innate sense of the weakness inherent in their argument.
 This is evidenced in the frequency with which it is the person or group expressing contrary views rather than the contrary views themselves that are criticised.
 One observes this more frequently on social media than with engagements in person, since we seem to lose much of our humanity when we engage in dialogue from behind a keyboard or keypad.
 (Perhaps revealing ourselves increasingly over videolink in Zoom and Skype conferences will help to bring some redress here.)

 It is interesting also how a couple of generations back it was more commonly those on the political right who sought to argue in this way with appeal to traditional values which they saw their opponents as undermining through the dissent they expressed, whereas these days with the influence of traditional values in decline and the Christian religion increasingly confined to operate in a private sphere, the predominant moral narrative is a form of leftist egalitarianism where our virtue is determined by the opinions we express and the justice of the causes we espouse rather than our embodying more traditional notions of virtue involving difficult things like learning patience, demonstrating humility and being willing to make sacrifices.
-As with a football match, the players come out after half-time and play towards the goal at the other end of the stadium; although the boot may now on the other foot, it is still the same game.
+As with a football match, the players come out after half-time and play towards the goal at the other end of the stadium; although the boot may now be on the other foot, it is still the same game.
 Until such time as we finally call time on category mismatch tactics, we will continue to get posturing politicians purveying ill-conceived defective legislation.
 We deserve better.
 And we need it.